saezlab/ontograph/docs/community/index.md

 Welcome to the ontograph community!
 We follow open-source principles and encourage any sort of contribution.
-We communicate on GitHub, where we also organise our projects.
+We communicate on [GitHub](https://github.com/saezlab/ontograph), where we also organise our projects.

+!!! note
-> Please review our [Code of Conduct](../../CODE_OF_CONDUCT.md) before participating in issues, discussions, and pull requests.
+    Please review our [Code of Conduct](code-of-conduct.md) before participating in issues, discussions, and pull requests.

 <div class="grid cards" markdown>